stoyanr/Wordcounter/README.md

 Options:
 + `-p <path>` The file or directory to search, default is ".".
 + `-d <delimiters>` The set of delimiters to use, default is `" \t\n\r\f;,.:?!/\\'\"()[]{}<>+-*=~@#$%^&|"`.
 + `-n <number>` The number of most or least used words to find, default is 10.
-Use 0 for all encountered words.
+0 means all available words.
 + `-l [error|warning|info|debug]` The log level to use, default is "info".
 + `-m [top|bottom]` The mode, "top" stands for finding the most used words, "bottom" stands for finding the least used words.